 My statement is not baseless.
-Check this Goorle trend for “REST API”.
+Check this Google trend for “REST API”.

-There are many reason behind the Growth of REST API or RESTful web service.
+There are many reasons behind the Growth of REST API or RESTful web service.

-- It uses standard HTTP protocol to access web service.
+- It uses standard HTTP protocol to access web services.
 So it is very easy for any user to access.

 - RESTful web services can be access through the browser.

-- As it uses HTTP protocol, client does not require any extra setup.
+- As it uses HTTP protocol, the client does not require any extra setup.

-- To use the REST API, client does not require complete understanding for all the APIs.
+- To use the REST API, the client does not require a complete understanding of all the APIs.
 It is easy to explore and finding properties of each API gradually.

 3. What are the characteristics of REST API?